DriveQuantPublic/react-native-drivekit/packages/demo/README.md

 # DriveKit React Native sample application

-This is an sample application to illustrate how to embed the DriveKit SDK into a React Native mobile application
+This is an sample application to illustrate how to embed the DriveKit SDK into a React Native mobile application.

+The code of this app is designed to help you integrate DriveKit into your application.

 ## How to run the sample app?